celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-new-baklava.md

 The new Baklava Testnet is the final testnet before Mainnet Release Candidate 1 (RC1).
 Its genesis block is only composed of community validators.
 The new Baklava serves 3 main purposes:

-- **Operational excellence**: it helps you get familiarized with the processes that will be used to create RC1, and verify the security and stability of your infrastructure with the new software.
+- **Operational excellence**: It helps you get familiarized with the processes that will be used to create RC1, and verify the security and stability of your infrastructure with the new software.
-- **Detecting vulnerabilities**: it helps the Celo community discover any remaining bugs before RC1
+- **Detecting vulnerabilities**: It helps the Celo community discover any remaining bugs before RC1.
-- **Future testnet**: if all goes well, it will continue to function as a testnet, serving as a testing ground for changes after mainnet is launched
+- **Future testnet**: If all goes well, it will continue to function as a testnet, serving as a testing ground for changes after mainnet is launched.

 ## Key Differences vs. Baklava Testnet